Skip to main content

 Scope out projects beforehand, and follow the scope to a T. Understand what the minimum viable requirements are to deliver by the deadline.
 Once you meet those requirements, it’s time to turn in your work.

-How to Jumpstart Your Productivity in 3 Steps
+How to Increase Productivity in 3 Steps

-Jumpstart your productivity
+Increase your productivity

 Measurement is the first step that leads to control and eventually to improvement.
 If you can’t measure something, you can’t understand it.
 If you can’t understand it, you can’t control it.
 If you can’t control it, you can’t improve it.